stripe/stripe-dotnet/README.md

 requestOptions.StripeAccount = "CONNECTED ACCOUNT ID";
 ```

+### Suppressing Stripe notices

+The SDK may print notices from Stripe that it receives in the `Stripe-Notice` header.
+These notices are always printed when the SDK runs in an agent environment.
+For API calls to test accounts or sandboxes, notices are also printed when the SDK runs outside an agent environment.
+To suppress notices when the SDK runs outside an agent environment, set the `STRIPE_SUPPRESS_NOTICES` environment variable to `true` before running your integration.

 ### Using a custom `HttpClient`

 You can configure the library with your own custom `HttpClient`: